Laura Alves: Career

 With the growth in the popularity of television, the size of the Teatro Monumental meant that it gradually ceased to be viable as a theatre.
 It was demolished in 1982, to great controversy.
 The event is said to have badly affected Laura Alves' health.
 Unhappy with the destruction of the theatre where she had achieved success and, suffering from memory lapses, she stopped performing in 1983.
 In her last performance Alves was visibly weak.
 Her popularity had also been affected by her criticisms of the Carnation Revolution in 1974, which had seen the overthrow of the Estado Novo, the authoritarian government that had controlled Portugal for half a century.

 Alves is now known to the Portuguese public primarily for the films she made, which are still shown on Portugal’s TV stations.
 In particular, three films made in the 1940s remain popular; her first, The Tyrant Father (O Pai Tirano); O Leão da Estrela; and O Pátio das Cantigas.

 Alves won many awards.
-In 1966, the Government awarded her the rank of Lady of the Military Order of Saint James of the Sword (Ordem Militar de Sant'Iago da Espada).
+In 1966, the Government awarded her the rank of Dame of the Military Order of Saint James of the Sword (Ordem Militar de Sant'Iago da Espada).
 She was Best Cinema Actress in 1952 and won the Prémio Lucinda Simões for best theatre actress in 1953.
 In 1986 a film of her life, Laura Alves, Evocação de uma actriz (Laura Alves, Evocation of an actress) was released.
 A new film based on her life was at the planning stage at the end of 2019.
 Her name has been given to several streets in the Greater Lisbon area.
 Alves was featured on a 1996 postage stamp celebrating 100 years of cinema in Portugal.

 Alves separated from Morgado in 1967, but they continued to work together.
-In 1968, Morgado transformed the Cinema Rex in Lisbon into a theatre that he called “Teatro Laura Alves”.
+In 1968, Morgado transformed the Cinema Rex in Lisbon into a theatre that he called Teatro Laura Alves.
 The theatre closed in the 1980s and, in 2012, the building was destroyed by fire.
 After Morgado’s death in 1978 she married the conductor, Frederico Valério, who was to die three years later.

+Death

 She died in Lisbon on 6 May 1986 of a cerebral embolism.